 2. The unhappy path

 - The solution engineer gets little or no access to the org or its development history and must make assumptions about the configuration and development in the org.

 Imagine wandering the unhappy path for a seemingly simple project and uncovering all that hidden complexity, adding scope, extending the timeline, changing costs—you get it.
 It’s called the unhappy path for a reason.
 Nobody likes to take the unhappy path…especially when it involves executive engagements, red accounts and delivery swarms to save a project.

 Three tips consultants should keep in mind when creating accurate Salesforce estimates

 - Utilize technology: Majority of estimation hiccups come from human errors.
 If consultants have the capabilities they should try to use automation for as much of the estimation process as possible.

 - Pull the right people together: In order for consultants to maximize their understanding of their client’s org, they need to make sure all relevant stakeholders on the client’s side are brought into the conversation.

 - Track historical data: Consultants should be actively recording their estimations to help provide a benchmark for their next project estimation.

-Accurate Salesforce estimations start by understanding the complexity of an org.
-Luckily, there’s a new solution on the block to get your estimations back on the happy path.
+Creating an accurate Salesforce estimation starts by understanding the complexity of an org.
+Luckily, there’s a new (and free) solution on the block to get your estimations back on the happy path.

 Hubbl Diagnostics is a Salesforce org intelligence platform that enables consultants to understand the current state and complexity of a Salesforce org with one simple scan.